download

 fotor_2023-7-12_14_32_25-fotor-20230712143240.jpeg

-"We decided to use new tires only in the first hour of free practice.
+"We decided to use new tyres only in the first hour of free practice.
 That's why our times don't seem like much.
 The car has good balance and there is room for improvement.
 We should be more competitive than in France.
 I am satisfied".

-Racing and Technical Manager Nigel Stepney calculates:
+Racing and Technical Director Nigel Stepney calculates:

 "In the last three races we have taken more points than any other team".